top of page

 "The moment you are still, you go crazy." ~ Van der Kolk

 The good news is that we, as a society, are finally taking chronic trauma more seriously.
-If you want proof of this consider the graph below, which shows the Google search results for C-PTSD ("Complex Post-Traumatic Stress Disorder") versus searches for "therapy" over the past 15+ years.
+If you want proof of this, consider the graph below, which shows the Google search results for C-PTSD ("Complex Post-Traumatic Stress Disorder") versus searches for "therapy" from 2004 to 2020.

-With Leadership Trauma, clients often show up in the midst of being traumatized.
+With Leadership Trauma, clients often show up in the midst of the crisis.
 It is an ongoing live event for them.
-The psychological safety they seek does not come from resolving their past issues (although that is an extremely useful thing to do later on), but addressing the traumatic future unfolding in front of them.
-Although past events may increase vulnerability, until that future is addressed, the damage keeps getting done.
+The psychological relief they seek does not come from resolving their past issues (although that is an extremely useful thing to do later on), but addressing the traumatic future unfolding in front of them.
+Although past events may increase vulnerability, until that fearful future is addressed, the damage keeps getting done.

-To put it differently, when you are in a war, your priority is not your childhood trauma.
+To put it differently, when you are in a war, your priorities are not historical issues.
 Your priority is not getting shot.
-An immediate trauma is always a priority over a distant one, even if they are related deep down.
+An immediate trauma is always a priority over a distant one, even if they may be related.
+The good news with Leadership Trauma is that effective interventions may be able to reduce or even prevent it, as compared with complex traumas that are already baked-in historical facts.

 (4) THE FEELING OF LEADERSHIP TRAUMA